qualisys/Calqulus-Steps/docs/nodes/steps/geometry.md

-Accepts marker or segment sequences and calculates the distance between the points (Euclidian norm).
+Accepts marker or segment sequences and calculates the distance between the points (Euclidean norm).

 It assumes that the values are comparable by index.
 If the sequence length differs, the calculation will be done up until the shortest